taus11/manifest_script/README.md

 ```

 You'll see something like this: http://pastebin.test.redhat.com/772199
-This is what I do for kernel, which gets me kernel-5, kernel-rt, kernel-alt so that nothing is missed.
+This will gets you kernel-5, kernel-rt, kernel-alt so that nothing is missed.

-# Example 3: A problem is a use case.
+# Example 3: php: A problem is a use case.

 - Problem statement: